wdi-sf-jan-2014/notes/blocks_procs_and_lambdas/blocks_as_awesomesauce.md

 #### To understand how Array.each works, let's implement it!

-We will do it on our `SortableArray` class from yesterday.
+We will do it on our `SortedArray` class from yesterday.

 Before we do so, let me in on a secret: